DomiKamu/OhmerPrems/README.md

 ## VERY IMPORTANT: QuadPercs operates at 44.1 kHz ONLY!

-if VCV Rack Engine's sample rate is set to **another than 44.1 kHz**, the module becomes _"inop."_ (inoperative) immediately: in this case, all channel LEDs blink fast, the upper line on display indicates **!!MODULE INOP.!!** (module inoperative) as fast blinking message, and instructions are given on the second line of the DMD!
+if VCV Rack Engine's sample rate is set to **another than 44.1 kHz**, the module becomes _"inop."_ (inoperative) immediately: in this case, all channel LEDs blink fast, the upper line on display indicates **!!MODULE INOP.!!** (as fast blinking message), and instructions are given on the second line of display.

 ![](doc/images/Sample_Rate_44100_Message.png)

-This limitation is, for now, mandatory, to avoid... unrealistic drumkit sounds (played too quickly)!
+This limitation is, for now, mandatory, to avoid... unrealistic drumkit sounds!

+To operate properly at higher sample rates, internal upsampling (+ filtering/FIR) algorithm must be efficiently implemented. **This feature is under consideration**.

 Changing VCV Rack Engine's sample rate back to 44.1 kHz will return QuadPercs module(s) as operational, immediately.

-However, output module (**AUDIO-8** or **AUDIO-16**, from Core) can be set to any sample rate, depending your output (audio interface, bridge to DAW) can support.
-In this case, QuadPercs module works normally.
+However, your output module (such VCV Core AUDIO-8 or AUDIO-16) can be set to any sample rate (QuadPercs modules isn't affected).

 ------